Proper Height For Standing Desks

 A standing mat may change the height setting of your desk, depending on the thickness.

 A Chair, If Needed

 If you are looking for a chair which you may have to occasionally call upon during those moments of lower limb discomfort, the following tips as to which kind of chair should come in handy.
 NotSitting.com carries a variety of chairs and drafting stools designed for sitting at height or for use on office treadmills.

 - Obviously make sure that the chair is adjustable with regards to its height and tall enough so that your elbows are on the shoulder rests comfortably and your arms extend out horizontally to the keys on the keyboard

 - The seat should have both a forward and backward tilt, allowing maximum versatility

 - A lumbar support should be added to the chair in order to maintain a good posture

 - The chair should also have an adjustable backrest

-If you need a stool or standing height chair you can check out what we carry.
+If you need a stool or boss standing height chair from Amazon you can check out what they offer.